The concepts behind TYPO3 extensions

 typo3/cms-fluid

-A standalone templating engine and the "View" in TYPO3's MVC.
-This extension includes templating logic and many ViewHelpers (fluid/Classes/ViewHelpers) to build flexible and reusable templates.
+A standalone templating engine and the "View" in MVC.
+This extension includes templating logic and many ViewHelpers (fluid/Classes/ViewHelpers) for building flexible and reusable templates.

 typo3/cms-install

-Contains the Install Tool, used for system setup, upgrades, and configuration.
+Contains the Install Tool, which is used for system setup, upgrades, and configuration.

 Scope of extensions: System, third-party or custom

-The files for an extension are installed into a folder named vendor/ by Composer.
+Extension files are installed in thevendor/ folder by Composer.
 See also vendor/.

 In Classic mode installations they are found in typo3/sysext/ (system extensions) or typo3conf/ext/ (third-party and custom extensions).